 Jennifer Martin is a biologist by training and the mother of two Baltimore City Public School students who have traveled abroad on school trips.
 Her volunteer activities have included working with kindergartners on reading readiness, serving as President of her local community association, and leading the Board of the Charles Village Community Benefits District.
 She was one of the founders of the Village Learning Place, a community library and learning center in Baltimore.

-Abby Weeks is a physics teacher at The Academy for College and Career Exploration.
-She has been an educator with Baltimore City Public Schools for 13 years.
+Working with Baltimore City Public Schools since 2007, Abby is a physics teacher at The Academy for College and Career Exploration.
 Prior to this experience she was a Peace Corps Volunteer in Ghana.
 Abby has coordinated study abroad programs within her school communities since 2018 and believes strongly in the power of world travel in shaping the futures of Baltimore City students.